The Structured Products Law Review: Japan

 iii Recent amendments to tax legislation

 On 1 January 2016, amendments to financial instruments taxation laws became effective in order to reduce the imbalance of income tax treatments on individual residents among various financial instruments.
 The goal of the amendments is to achieve simpler taxation and encourage investments in securities by individual investors.
 The amendments enable losses on the sale of listed equity securities or publicly offered bonds to be deducted against interest on publicly offered bonds and gains derived from the sale or redemption of publicly offered bonds, and at the same time enable losses on the sale of non-listed equity securities or privately offered bonds to be deducted against interest on privately offered bonds and gains derived from the sale or redemption of privately offered bonds.
+After the amendments described above, there have been no material amendments to tax legislation that generally affect tax treatment of structured products.

 i Regulations of the self-regulatory body